Milt Schmidt: Tribute

 Upon hearing of Schmidt's death, NHL Commissioner Gary Bettman issued the following statement: "It would be a challenge to find anyone who took greater pride in being a Boston Bruin than Milt Schmidt did--be it as a player, an executive or an ambassador over the 80-plus years he served the franchise, the city of Boston and the National Hockey League.
 Milt's respect for the game was matched by his humility and was mirrored by the great respect with which his opponents, and generations of Bruins players, treated him through the years."

+After Schmidt’s death The Bruins honored Schmidt's legacy with a pregame tribute prior to game a game on January 5.
+In addition, two on-ice graphics with Schmidt's retired jersey number 15 were painted behind both nets and remained there for the entire month of January.
+The Bruins also worn a commemorative patch on their jerseys featuring Schmidt's number 15 for the rest of the 2016-17 season.